Campfire Club trailer

 Phytology is an action-based research project bringing artists and botanists together to explore the medicinal properties of plants common to derelict urban environments.

-The project aims to challenge ideas of use, value, resilience and the function of wildness within our urban ecosystem.
+The project aims to challenge ideas of use, value and the function of wildness within our urban ecosystem.
 Phytology has transformed a disused piece of land in the heart of East London into a dynamic and multi-functional community hub for creative interrogation across the arts, sciences and humanities.

 The space provides our commissioned artists and project partners with a platform to collaborate and present new works throughout the year.